 4. Attend a techno and disco music festival at Glasgow’s Southside

-Melting Pot and Heverlee are bringing back the annual Springtime Weekender festival to Glasgow, where music lovers can dance away to a myriad of music genres during the Springtime bank holiday weekend on May 6 & 7.
-Disco enthusiasts can expect a splendid line-up of acts such as the iconic Odyssey, Horse Meat Disco and The Melting Pot DJs.
-Artists from other music genres are Charlotte Adigéry & Bolis Pupul James Holden and Shy One with her captivating DJ sets.
+Melting Pot and Optimo (Espacio) are bringing back the annual Springtime Weekender festival to Glasgow, where music lovers can dance away to a myriad of music genres during the Springtime bank holiday weekend on May 4 & 5.
+Music enthusiasts can expect a splendid line-up of acts such as the iconic The Blessed Madonna, DJ Paulette and The Melting Pot DJs.

 5. Discover hidden beaches in and around Glasgow